-There are those erudite individuals amongst us who insist on using precisely 660 millilitres of water heated to exactly 93.5 degrees Celsius, but there are also those special characters who simply dump an unknown quantity of ground coffee in their French press, fill it with boiling water, immediately jam down the plunger and call it a day.
+There are those erudite individuals amongst us who insist on using precisely 660 millilitres of water heated to exactly 93.5 degrees Celsius.
+But there are also those special characters who simply dump an unknown quantity of ground coffee in their French press, fill it with boiling water, immediately jam down the plunger and call it a day.

-Over the years, we’ve discovered that there are some things that can make or break your cup of French press coffee, but none of them require special equipment (apart from a French press, of course).
-And so, we present to you our Fuss-free Guide to Making Great French Press Coffee.
+Over the years, we’ve discovered that some things can make or break your cup of French press coffee.
+But none of them requires special equipment (apart from a French press, of course).
+And so, we present to you our fuss-free guide to making great french press coffee.

 Our first order of business is to fill the French press with hot water.
 We won’t be using this water for brewing.
 We’re using it to bring up the temperature of the carafe so that it doesn’t cool down the coffee we will soon be brewing too quickly.

-Water is half the battle
+Water is Half the Battle

 It’s paramount that the water you use for brewing is clean, fresh and soft.
 We’re going to immerse our coffee in water, so if the water you use is hard or unfiltered, the resulting coffee won’t taste good.

-Grind size is king
+Grind Size is King

 We know we keep repeating ourselves, but it really is true.
 The grind size of your coffee can make or break your cup.
 For the French press, you’ll need your coffee ground to the size of coarse rock salt.
 We’ve put together a handy grind chart to better illustrate this.

-Get the ratio right
+Get the Ratio Right

-Set a timer
+Set a Timer

 At the 1-minute mark, give the mixture a stir.
 You want to break up the crust at the top.
 This causes the larger particles of coffee to sink to the bottom, which means less sediment in your final cup.
 Attach the lid but do not push down the plunger yet.

 After your remaining 3 minutes are up, you can slowly push down the plunger.
 We want to leave the sediment at the bottom as undisturbed as possible.

 A good place to start would be James Hoffman’s French press technique.
-Or you can add a pinch of salt to your coffee like Alton Brown does.
+Or you can add a pinch of salt to your coffee as Alton Brown does.
 Everyone has a recipe they swear by, and it’s up to you to discover what tastes best to you.
-This is the joy of the French press: it is one of the simplest brew methods and therefore very easy to experiment (and fall in love) with.
+This is the joy of the French press: it is one of the simplest brew methods and therefore, very easy to experiment (and fall in love) with.

 If you’re in the market for a new French press, we suggest the Bodum Chambord — a product we swear by for its efficiency and reliability.
 Also, keep in mind that not every coffee is suited to every brew method.
-Generally, less acidic coffees are more suitable to the French press, especially if you’re going to be adding milk, which doubles down on acidity.
-We’d recommend our Heritage, Pitalito and Monsoon coffees for the French press.
+Generally, less acidic coffees are more suitable to the French press, especially if you’re going to be adding milk, which doubles down on the acidity.
+We’d recommend our Heritage, Pitalito, and Monsoon coffees for the French press.

 Got a pressing French press question?
 Shoot us an email, DM us on Instagram or Facebook, and we’ll see what we can do.